 Foods at salad bars can be expensive.
-However, it could save you money if you need only a small amount of a vegetable and it reduces the amount you waste.
+However, it could save you money if you need only a small amount of a vegetable, and it reduces the amount you waste.

-Milk: Choose low-fat milk and milk products.
+Dairy: Choose low-fat milk and milk products.
 (However, children under two years of age should drink only whole milk.)
 Non-fat dry milk is the least expensive form of milk.
 It can replace the more expensive regular milk for cooking.
 Place the box of powdered milk inside a large freezer bag and store it in the freezer.
-Evaporated skim milk also is inexpensive and especially good in cooking.
+Evaporated skim milk also is inexpensive and especially good for cooking.

-When using instant non-fat dry milk as a beverage, mix it and chill thoroughly for several hours for better taste.
+When using instant non-fat dry milk as a beverage, mix it, and chill thoroughly for several hours for better taste.
 Or, mix an equal amount of regular milk with non-fat dry milk made by the directions.

-Buy fresh, low-fat or skim milk in the largest size you can use before it spoils, because larger containers usually cost less than smaller sizes.
+Buy fresh, low-fat, or skim milk in the largest size you can use before it spoils because larger containers usually cost less than smaller sizes.
 Ultra-pasteurized milk has a longer expiration date and won’t spoil as fast.

 Since meat is the most expensive item on the plate, look for ways to save money on it.
 Hamburger is often a good buy in red meats.
 Stretch meats by using them in sauces or casseroles.
 Tenderize less expensive cuts of meat by marinating or slow cooking.
-Less expensive meats are good in stew, soup and stir fry and are just as nutritious.
+Less expensive meats are good in stew, soup, and stir fry and are just as nutritious.

 Look for special sales at the meat counter.
-Find out what day and time of day your store reduces meat prices for quick sale, and shop at that time.
+Find out what day and time of day your store reduces meat prices for a quick sale, and shop at that time.
 Ask the butcher to run cheaper, tougher cuts of meat through the tenderizer.
 Request that they mark down a package that has a “sell-by” date today.
 Buy in large bulk packages and freeze portions you don’t use right away.
 Put raw meat in a plastic bag and keep it separate from other foods in the cart.

 Lower-fat cuts of beef usually have “round” or “loin” in the name, and leaner cuts of pork or lamb contain the words “loin” or “leg.”
 Try chuck or bottom round roast, which is cheaper and has less fat than sirloin.
-To make these meats tender, cover and cook them longer.
+To make these meats tender, cover, and cook them longer.

 Reduce portion sizes.
 A moderate-size portion is 3 ounces of cooked meat.
-Try alternative protein sources, such as beans, soy, tofu, cheese and eggs.
+Try alternative protein sources, such as beans, soy, tofu, cheese, and eggs.

 At the Checkout

 Ignore Magazines, Candy & Soda Displays: These are the store’s last attempts to get you to spend money.
-Resist the urge to buy a magazine, and read or check one out from the public library instead.
-If you ate the recommended healthy snack before shopping, you can resist buying a candy bar.
+Resist the urge to buy a magazine, read or check one out from the public library instead.
+If you ate the recommended healthy snack before shopping, you could resist buying a candy bar.

-Be Ready to Check out: Save time by having your money, check or credit card ready.
+Be Ready to Check out: Save time by having your money, check, or credit card ready.
 Unload items with prices up and with multiple-priced items together.
-Shopping with a partner allows one person to unload and the other to watch items get scanned.
+Shopping with a partner allows one person to unload, and the other to watch items get scanned.